-12Joachim Friedrich, the first ruler in Brandenburg who could rely on a Chamber throughout his entire tenure, stated in an ordinance how he was "dependent on well-formed advice and trusted supporters" (Jeserich et al., 1983, p.
+&lt;sup>12Joachim Friedrich, the first ruler in Brandenburg who could rely on a Chamber throughout his entire tenure, stated in an ordinance how he was "dependent on well-formed advice and trusted supporters" (Jeserich et al., 1983, p.
 872 f.).
 Similarly, the Austrian Chamber ordinance of 1568 stated that the volume of fiscal tasks "would be prohibitive for a single person to process on a permanent basis" (Jeserich et al., 1983, p.
 336).

-13In Hesse, Chamber ordinances for the first time introduced lists of villages within the princely demesnes and instituted regular reporting of local office administrators to the Chamber (Brakensiek, 2004, p.
+&lt;sup>13In Hesse, Chamber ordinances for the first time introduced lists of villages within the princely demesnes and instituted regular reporting of local office administrators to the Chamber (Brakensiek, 2004, p.
 141 ff.).
-Appendix Figure .1 shows that three decades later detailed revenue statistics for local offices existed.
+Appendix Figure A shows that three decades later detailed revenue statistics for local offices existed.
 The Hessian Chamber ordinance of 1581 furthermore stated that all reductions in the revenues of an office should be personally reported to the sovereign to prevent alienation (Zimmermann, 1933, p.
 75, p.
 41).

-of centralizing fiscal administration in a Chamber was first introduced to the Holy Roman Empire in the Habsburg realms at the turn of the 16th century.
+Against these gains of efficiency foremost stood fixed costs of establishing this new institution within an existing territorial administrative framework, and of providing permanent offices and salaries for Chamber officials.
+As the complexity of fiscal problems changed across territories and across time, so did the incentives to adopt a Chamber.
+The concept of centralizing fiscal administration in a Chamber was first introduced to the Holy Roman Empire in the Habsburg realms at the turn of the 16th century.
 The first territory to fiscally centralize in our data is Württemberg in 1521.
 For many territories, the perceived benefits from an improved fiscal administration never outweighed the fixed costs of adopting a Chamber.
 However, over the course of the following centuries, a substantial number of territories of the Empire introduced similar institutional arrangements (cf. Table A.1).